Shariffintech/shariffintech.github.io/_posts/2023-10-23-discussing-the-significance-of-education-technology-in-the-modern-education-environment.md

 **Last section**, **The Age of the Crowd,** focuses on “the crowd” as a source of innovation and collective problem-solving.
 Crowdsourcing plays an important role in the development of open educational resources, curriculum design, and the evolution of teaching concepts.
 For us developers, an example of crowdsourcing is contributing to open source.
 I did notice that educators love using Reddit and Twitter to share tips in the classroom.
 Collaborative online communities and forums continue to provide essential spaces for educators to exchange insights, best practices, and mutual support.

-These themes highly relevant to the dynamic and evolving landscape of education technology, where software is definitely eating the world.
+These themes are highly relevant to the dynamic and evolving landscape of education technology, where software is definitely eating the world.

 **What I learned….Empathy and Compassion**